elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 * Install Miniconda
 Download and install a [Python 3 version of Miniconda](https://docs.conda.io/en/latest/miniconda.html) according to your Operating System

-* Create a new Python environment
+* Create a new Python environment using a version that is [supported by Elyra](../getting_started/installation.html#prerequisites).

     ```
     conda create -n <env-name> python
     ```

-    The python version of your environment will match the miniconda version you installed.
-You can override the default by explicitly setting `python=3.7`, for example.
+    The Python version of your environment will match the miniconda version you installed.
+You can override the default by explicitly setting `python=3.10`, for example.

 * Activate the new environment